Romandre/carto_test-map/README.md

 As the application is quite small, the data is handled through the main `App.tsx` component passing the props down to the child components `Map.tsx` and `Toolbar.tsx`.
 For more complex applications, Context API and/or Redux are preferable for more flexible data handling between components.

 ---

-## Task feedback

-The task is very well designed allowing to dive into the actual CARTO tools and documentation and also to show my React and TypeScript knowledge.
-This was challenging enough and I find this type of tasks really great as it gives an idea of the essence of work and dynamics in CARTO.
-I see that there is still a lot of stuff to study from the `deck.gl` and Carto documentations, which will be definitely my first priority and responsibility in case if I'm going to become a part of the team.

-### Things to improve

-- Avoid layers reload on window resize
-- Support better layers handling to be able to add more layers without changing much in the code
-- Tune overall appearance for better user experience, especially for mobile/tablet view